jylhakos/InternetOfThings/REST/README.md

 **CORS**

-The same-origin restrictions to network requests prevent a client-side application running from one origin from obtaining data retrieved from another origin.
+The same-origin restrictions policy forbids cross-origin access to resources, but Cross-Origin Resource Sharing (CORS) lets web servers the ability to inform a client-side application that they want to allow cross-origin access to their resources.

 The CORS protocol consists of a set of headers that indicates whether a response can be shared cross-origin.

+The CORS protocol also relies on actions by which browsers make a preflight request to the web server hosting the cross-origin resource, in order to check that the web server will permit the actual request.

 A browser first sends an `OPTIONS` request to a different domain than it is originated from a resource to validate that the resource is expecting requests from external source.